The 4 Week Suspension Trainer Workout Routine For Serious Muscle

 The problem is stagnation, not action.

-Although this person never misses a workouts, they've stalled in their progress.
+Although this person never misses a workout, they've stalled in their progress.

 Tired, spiritless and lacking that hungry-as-a-dog-on-the-back-of-a-meat-truck mentality, this person needs some time off from the monotonous nature of their training.